Universal Orlando Resort for Newbies – Universal Express Pass

 Whether you are a long-time Walt Disney World guest looking to switch theme parks on your next trip or you are visiting Orlando for the first time, planning a visit to Universal Orlando Resort poses a lot of questions.
-This article will cover the ins-and-outs of Universal’s line-skipping program, Express Pass, and what to expect if you use it.
+This article will cover the ins and outs of Universal’s Express Pass line-skipping program.

 What is Universal Express Pass?